goran1010/TotallyNotTwitter-BackEnd/README.md

 # Express Prisma Backend Template

-Back-end for my Totally Not Twitter app built with Node, Express and Prisma.
+Back-end for Totally Not Twitter app built with Node, Express and Prisma.

 A very simple project with session based auth using Passport, ability to customize your Profile, add and follow people and like and comment on posts.